 While some accommodations, dining options, and activities are very expensive, others are far less than what you’d expect to pay in the United States.
 For my trip to Aruba, I was able to stay for a full month without spending more than two thousand dollars- including air fare and hotel.
 Now, granted, some of my decisions were a bit unconventional (few other people enjoy walking 20 miles across the desert in a single day) but many of my cost-cutting tips could be applied by anyone.
 If you want to save money in Aruba, here are some ways how.

 This may be obvious, but skip the all-inclusive hotel.
 Better yet, disregard hotels altogether.
 Airbnb will provide you with a significantly discounted stay in a much larger, better-stocked accommodation.
 There are just a few things you need to do to find the right deal.

-- Don’t focus on the tourist districts.
+Don’t focus on the tourist districts.
 Yes, Eagle Beach is beautiful.
 No, it isn’t worth the cost of housing.
-Look for neighborhoods nearby that are much more affordable, such as Savaneta, which is walking distance to Mangel Halto beach, Spanish Lagoon, and the Balashi Gold Mill ruins.
-A bit further out but brimming with hipster fun is the town of San Nicolas, home to the beautiful Baby Beach and the renowned Charlie’s Bar.
+Look for neighborhoods nearby that are much more affordable, such as Pos Chiquito, which is walking distance to Mangel Halto beach, Spanish Lagoon, and the Balashi Gold Mill ruins.
+Savaneta is another option, but is a bit more removed from attractions so be sure to pick lodging close to a bus stop.
+A bit further out but brimming with hipster fun is the town of San Nicolas, home to the beautiful Baby Beach and renowned Charlie’s Bar.